AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 ### Vendor-Bundled Extensions

-With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all vendor-bundled extensions have been removed from the {{ site.data.var.ee }} 2.4.4 code base.
+With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all vendor-bundled extensions have been removed from the Adobe Commerce 2.4.4 code base.
 Merchants should migrate to the official extensions, which are available on the [Commerce Marketplace](https://marketplace.magento.com/extensions.html). <!--- AC-1165-->

 [Amazon Pay](https://docs.magento.com/user-guide/payment/payments.html)